thoughtbot/maintaining-open-source-projects/book/02-community.md

 ## Issue tracker gardening

-A problem that results in clutter in the issue tracker is irreproducibility.
-Users may be trying to show a legit issue with your project, but with not enough information to reproduce it, or to even decide if it is indeed a problem with your project.
+A common problem that results in clutter in the issue tracker is irreproducibility.
+Users may be trying to show a legit issue with your project, but without enough information to reproduce it, which makes it hard to decide if it is indeed a problem with your project.
 In this case, ask them to provide more information.
 You might link to [yourbugreportneedsmore.info](http://yourbugreportneedsmore.info) for a better explanation than what fits in a typical comment.